Dollar gains as U.S. yields rise before ECB meeting

 The pound also dropped after the British government set out a plan to raise taxes. read more

-Cryptocurrencies weakened on Tuesday with bitcoin and ether down 4% and 5% respectively.
+Cryptocurrencies plunged sharply on Tuesday with bitcoin dropping as much as 19% on the day and ether falling 23%, before paring losses.

+Several crypto trading platforms said they experienced performance issues on Tuesday, though it was not clear if these were a contributor to, or a result of, the volatility. read more

+The drop also came as El Salvador on Tuesday became the first country to adopt bitcoin as legal tender. read more

 ========================================================